Financial Aid & Scholarships - Graduate

 Notification dates

-New students who complete their application by the February 1 priority date can usually expect to receive a financial aid offer starting in mid-June.
-Students who complete this application after February 1 will receive a financial aid offer as soon as possible after June.
+Graduate students in programs with summer sessions may receive their summer financial aid offer beginning in April.
+Academic year aid offers begin in mid-June.
 Applications received after June 1 may not be processed in time for students to receive their aid by the start of the fall semester.
 These students should be prepared to pay their initial expenses from their own resources.

 Satisfactory Academic Progress Policy